FreeZeroDays/TTPs/Tools/Burp_Suite/Intruder_Attack_Types.md

 ## Cluster bomb

-The attack iterates through each payload set in turn, so that all permutations of payload combinations are tested.
+This attack iterates through each payload set in turn, so that all permutations of payload combinations are tested.
 This attack is great when targeting several accounts for a brute-force attack or when performing password spraying against an org.

 ## References
 * [Burp Suite Payload Positions](https://portswigger.net/burp/documentation/desktop/tools/intruder/positions)